aryapranathi6/apancollege-demo/README.md

 # apancollege-demo
-This is my second git repo
+This is my second git repo.
+Author-Arya Pranathi